 My thoughts are beautiful.
 They are not to be condescended to or exoticized.
 They are intelligent, but not in the way we are taught to view intelligence.
 They are powerful, but not the kind of power that manipulates and breaks apart others.

 I did not participate in college.
 I left after self reflection lead me to the unshakeable conclusion that I could not participate nor survive in this system.
-College is the act of seeking to be White, and that is a path you cannot compromise on, because it asks for everything.
+College is the path of seeking privilege, and that is a path you cannot compromise on, because it asks for everything.
 It is like anorexia, like the societal standard of beauty, it is a limitless hunger.
 I would have lost everything good in me.

 College is the indefinite suppression of your humanity.